ornlneutronimaging/braggedgemodeling/docs/installation.rst

 Installation
 ============

-The braggedgemodeling package depends on python version 3 (3.5 and newer).
+The braggedgemodeling package depends on python version 3 (3.5, 3.6).

 Using conda
 -----------